 I am a Professor in the Department of Psychology at the University of Wisconsin – Milwaukee.
-I am also the director of the Child Neurodevelopment Research Lab and of the LEND ASD Diagnostic Clinic.
+I am also the director of the Child Neurodevelopment Research Lab, the Child Neuropsychology Clinic, and of the WI LEND: Milwaukee Link ASD Diagnostic Clinic.

 I completed my Ph.D. in Psychology at Emory University, with specializations in Clinical Psychology and Cognition & Development, and completed an internship in Child Clinical Psychology as well as post-doctoral training in Pediatric Neuropsychology at the University of Chicago, Department of Psychiatry.
 As director of the UWM Child Neurodevelopment Research Lab, my research focuses on the cognitive, emotional, and behavioral characteristics of children with neurodevelopmental disorders.
-I have published research about the cognitive, adaptive, and personality characteristics of children with Williams syndrome and about the early cognitive and behavioral phenotype of children with neurofibromatosis type 1.
+I have published research about the cognitive, adaptive, and personality characteristics of children with Williams syndrome, about the behavioral phenotype of children with 7q11.23 Duplication syndrome, and about the cognitive and behavioral phenotype of children with neurofibromatosis type 1.